 In this story, a girl is full of brilliant ideas that always get her in trouble.
 No matter how many times we read this book, it makes us laugh out loud.
 The illustrations by Nancy Carpenter are an integral part of the story.

 5 – The Curious Garden, Peter Brown (World Environment Day)

-In the world where gardens, trees, and greenery of all kinds have disappeared, Liam finds a curious thing—a patch of wildflowers and plants on the abandoned railway tracks.
-Liam is not a gardener, but he is willing to try different things to find what works until something incredible happens, and the world becomes green again.
+In a world where gardens, trees, and greenery of all kinds have disappeared, Liam finds a curious thing—a patch of wildflowers and plants on the abandoned railway tracks.
+Liam is not a gardener, but he is willing to try many things to find what works until something incredible happens, and the world becomes green again.